 In most studies, it seems to be powerful antioxidants called polyphenols.
 Polyphenols are antioxidants known for their amazing ability to fight oxidative stress, which is connected to many types of cancer.

-Mangoes don’t contain quite as many polyphenols as other popular superfoods like blueberries, grapes, acai or pomegranate… but based on all this research, they contain enough to give cancer cells a run for their money.
+Mangoes don’t contain quite as many polyphenols as other popular superfoods like blueberries, grapes (famous for resveratrol), acai or pomegranate… but based on all this research, they contain enough to give cancer cells a run for their money.
 And that’s an impressive feat.

 Mangoes are also home to one unique polyphenol — mangiferin.
 Mangiferin has been shown in studies to fight oxidative stress, reduce inflammation, stop cancer cell growth, reduce tumor size and kill cancer cells.
 So, it may have something to do with the mango’s incredible anti-cancer power.